 John has published (but not much) in small magazines and professional publications.
 He holds a Ph.D. in Composition & Rhetoric from Miami University.

-Dr. Jennifer Malia is an English professor at Norfolk State University, where she is working on a children's picture book and a mother-daughter memoir about her journey with her daughter on the autism spectrum.
+Dr. Jennifer Malia is Associate Professor of English at Norfolk State University, where she teaches literature and creative writing.
+She also runs creative nonfiction and memoir workshops at The Muse Writers Center in Norfolk.
+Her children’s picture book, Too Sticky: A Story About an Autistic Girl with Sensory Issues (Albert Whitman, fall 2019), is about a girl who loves the science of slime, despite sensory issues—like sticky hands—that get in the way.
+The main character is based on both her own and her daughter’s experiences living with autism and sensory issues.
+She is also working on a mother-daughter memoir about her journey with her daughter on the autism spectrum.
 Her personal essays have appeared in the New York Times, the Washington Post, New York Magazine, Glamour, Woman's Day, Good Housekeeping (US & UK), Cosmopolitan, Redbook, Country Living, Dr. Oz The Good Life, and Special Broadcasting Service (Australia), among others.

 Peter H. Porosky has been a college teacher since 1965.
 He has taught at the University of Arizona, George Washington University, the University of Maryland (both in the United States and Europe), Johns Hopkins University, and Elizabeth City State University (North Carolina).
 He also originated and served as a Director of two major writing programs at the University of Maryland (Creative Writing) and Johns Hopkins.
 In addition, he has taught online for the University of Phoenix and Elizabeth City State University.